Sony WH1000XM3 vs. Bose 700: Best Noise Cancelling Option?

 - When adjusting the size of the cups, there isn’t a satisfying click or feedback as you slide.
 I prefer the smooth sliding, but it’s harder to get the cups at equal levels.

-- There are three buttons: Bluetooth/power, voice assistant activation, noise cancelation control.
+- There are three buttons: Bluetooth/power, voice assistant activation, noise cancellation control.

 - The playback controls happen with gestures and swipes on the front side of the right cup.